 Anastomotic leakage (AL) is a major complication worldwide with occurrence rates ranging up to 13% and a mortality of around 10%.
 AL occurs after a colon resection roughly 4 days post-surgery and requires re-operation a prolonged hospitalization.
 AL is multi-factorial meaning that it is hard to determine the exact cause, however general consensus is that the state of perfusion at the site of the anastomosis is a major contributor.
 Currently surgeons determine the state of microcirculation based on subjective measures of viability such as tissue colour and palpable motion or bleeding at the resected edges.
 Lapvas is the development of a laparoscopic tool that can visualize the state of microcirculation at any given time during laparoscopic surgery.

-Virtual Operation Room as training tool
+Virtual Operation Room as training tool (past project)